brightcove/brightcove-player-sdk-ios/README.md

 Installation
 ============
 The Brightcove Player SDK provides two installation packages for iOS, a static library framework and a dynamic framework.
-The static library target supports deployment on iOS 7 and above, while the dynamic framework only supports iOS 8 and above.
+Deployment is supported on iOS 8 and above.

 The Brightcove Player SDK provides a dynamic framework to support tvOS 9.0 and above.

 CocoaPods
 --------------

 You can use [CocoaPods][cocoapods] to add the Brightcove Player SDK to your project.
 You can find the latest `Brightcove-Player-SDK` podspec [here][podspecs].
 The podspec supports both iOS and tvOS.
-CocoaPods 0.39 or newer is required.
+CocoaPods 1.0 or newer is required.

 Specifying the default pod `Brightcove-Player-SDK` will install the static library framework.
 To install the dynamic framework, declare the pod with the `dynamic` subspec: `Brightcove-Player-SDK/dynamic`